 I rewarded myself for maintaining overall 4.0 GPA keeping that Honors spirit going.
 The 2007 summer intern season looks to be even more promising than the awesome summer 2006–designing and building a new type of radar from coffee cans and improving upon a patented harmonic radar antenna.

-I switched to Sprint!
+I switched to Sprint from Nextel, breaking nearly a decade of service with Nextel.
 Nextel has been reconfiguring sites, not to the advantage of current users I can say.
 It feels very weird to have my first phone without an external antenna!
 Previously I would even get adapters for every phone to connect an external antenna for better coverage in the cottage or car.
 I didn’t always use them, and especially lately with better coverage on campus.

 I am a little exuberant over the speed and smoothness of EVDO for web browsing.
 It’s vastly improved from browsing mobile websites in 2001!
 I fill my time between classes catching up on prices and email.
 Sometimes in class too.